Adobe-CEP/Getting-Started-guides/weather/readme.md

 The function takes the `currentWeatherSlug` and `currentWeatherString` string arguments that we provided in the client-side `.evalScript()` call.

-### Create element references based on the host app
+### Create document element references based on the host app

 Through ExtendScript, we can, among other things, interact with the host app's DOM to interact with elements in an open document.
 The available DOM properties and methods vary for each host app, so we'll make use of the global `app.name` property to determine which app the extension is running in (see comments **#1-4**):